-Conquer Club was one of the first online strategy games to tackle the world of Risk, and it holds true to its founding principals.
-The free-to-play game features almost everything you know and love about the Parker Brother’s original, just without the official title.
-The game doesn’t require any additional software — aside from your favorite browser — and touts a robust, active community that is frequently tackling online tournaments and participating in one of the most rip-roaring forums on the Web.
+Conquer Club was one of the first online strategy games to tackle the world of Risk, and it holds true to its founding principles.
+The free-to-play game features almost everything you know and love about the Parker Brothers original, just without the official title.
+The game doesn’t require any additional software — aside from your favorite browser — and touts a robust, active community that frequently hosts online tournaments and hosts one of the most rip-roaring forums on the Web.
 The interface could definitely use a bit of a facelift, but the wide selection of maps and the sheer number of diehard members have kept the game alive and well long after the site’s launch.

 Like Conquer Club, Dominating Twelve features stunning maps and gameplay that help make it shine among the rest of our picks.
 The interface and gameplay are sleek,with more than 30 maps to choose from, but games take some time to fill up given the rather small community of users.
 Once signed up, players can choose from a classic deathmatch scenario or Capitals, a game in which your opponent only needs to capture your capital in order to capture all of your territories and automatically win the game.

 The game is free to play, regularly updated, and provides a premium option should you decide you want unlimited active games, private messaging, vacation periods, or a slew of other features not included with a standard account.